BurgosNY/commissioned/rt-apps-meteor/hhh/README.md

 ```

-The navigate to http://localhost:3000 with as many browsers as you can muster!
+Then navigate to http://localhost:3000 with as many browsers as you can muster!